Please update your browser to visualise this site correctly. Update your browser now

 As if the glories of its lagoons, canals and architecture weren't enough, Venice also plays host to one of Europe's premiere art exhibitions.
 Running from the 11th of May to the 24th of November in 2019, the biyearly Biennale Arte promotes the best in contemporary painting and sculpture with a series of events across the city.

-The main attractions are situated in two main venues: the Arsenale (Venice's historic military dockyards) and in the pavilions of the Giardini, an open space originally created for the International Exhibition of 1865.
+The Exhibition develops from the Central Pavilion (Giardini), an open space originally created for the International Exhibition of 1865, to the Arsenale (Venice's historic military dockyards) and includes 79 participants from all over the world.
 Additionally, fringe events will be springing up all around the city centre.

 On Fridays and Saturdays there will be a series of lunchtime "open tables" in which artists and the public can meet for food, drink and "conversazione".
 Artists will also have the opportunity to make a short video about themselves and publish lists of their favourite books, which will be available to buy on site.